EmilStenstrom/friendlybit/posts/2007-01-23-separation-in-the-blink-of-an-eye.md

   - CSS
   - HTML
 ---
-I&#8217;ve seen them so many times: pages where the HTML is mighty fine (!) but the CSS looks like it&#8217;s taken straight from Dreamweaver.
+I've seen them so many times: pages where the HTML is mighty fine (!) but the CSS looks like it's taken straight from Dreamweaver.
 While I hate having to deal with those kinds of designs there is something good about them.
-They prove the point that HTML and CSS are two separate units, and that it&#8217;s possible to mess up one of them and do fine on the other.
-That&#8217;s after all the point of CSS&#8230;
+They prove the point that HTML and CSS are two separate units, and that it's possible to mess up one of them and do fine on the other.
+That's after all the point of CSS…

 Now.
 A much more unusual combination is good CSS together with bad HTML.
 So I put together a little example for you.
-[Separation illustrated](/files/separation_illustrated/) (only works in Firefox, I&#8217;m lazy).
-I&#8217;ve made all lines about 80 characters long and removed all other whitespace.
+[Separation illustrated](/files/separation_illustrated/) (only works in Firefox, I'm lazy).
+I've made all lines about 80 characters long and removed all other whitespace.
 Enjoy!

-How&#8217;s that for a company website?
+How's that for a company website?